Recurring Payments May Make You Susceptible to Ecommerce Fraud

 Account Takeover (ATO) Is Another Big Risk

-One of the biggest threats to ecommerce merchants today, account takeover (ATO) fraud is a go-to for fraudsters and the perfect way to take advantage of subscription-based businesses.
+One of the biggest threats to ecommerce merchants today, account takeover (ATO) fraud is a go-to for fraudsters and the perfect way to take advantage of businesses selling subscription services.
+In 2024, account takeover fraud resulted in $15.6 billion in losses, up from $12.7 billion in 2023.

-Thanks to data breaches and hacks of big banks and social media giants like Facebook and LinkedIn, criminals get access to sensitive information for hundreds of thousands of consumers and can easily pretend to be valid customers.
+Thanks to data breaches and hacks of big banks and social media giants like Facebook and LinkedIn, criminals can access sensitive information for hundreds of thousands of consumers and easily pretend to be those valid customers.

-Because the gift card is generally untraceable, it’s the perfect crime – the legitimate account holder has no way of cancelling the gift card.
-And during the purchase, the merchant has no way of knowing whether the gift card was purchased honestly or through fraudulent means.
+It’s the perfect crime – the gift card is generally untraceable, the legitimate account holder has no way of cancelling the gift card, and the online merchant can’t tell if the gift card was purchased honestly or through fraudulent means.

 What’s at Stake for Ecommerce Merchants?